 Risk management is a process that allows you to reduce the impact that risks may have on your business.
 A risk management system should be in place that will allow you to identify, monitor and act on risks to the business.
 The FCA also requires that the risk management process be responsive and proactive to enable changes to be made to a system or process if an issue presents itself.

 The FCA Handbook sets out the rules and guidance relating to appropriate risk management, at a basic level the regulator expects firms to understand the principles of enterprise risk management.
 Section SYSC 7.1 of the FCA Handbook requires a firm to have effective processes to identify, manage, monitor, and report the risks it is, or might be exposed to.

-The FCA have, over recent years tested Firms compliance, they have used online surveys, telephoned based interviews and face to face reviews.
-Fortunately we have been involved in a significant number of these reviews.
+The FCA have, over recent years tested firm’s compliance, they have used online surveys, telephoned based interviews and face to face reviews.

-We have an online risk log and procedures to ensure that risks are documented, measures applied and mitigation agreed.
-This process and the supporting documentation allows firms to provide evidence to the FCA that they are complying with this important requirement.
+Peak Consultants provide an online risk log and procedures to ensure that risks are documented, measures applied, and mitigation agreed.
+This process and the supporting documentation allow firms to provide evidence to the FCA that they are complying with this important requirement.

 - Exercise Professional Skepticism

 - Adapt to the Situation

 - Risk Management Must Be Proactive

 Transform IT risk into business-relevant risk metrics that can be shared with key stakeholders to drive awareness, accountability, and action